-Section 1(3) provides that, "A person who commits an offence under subsection (1) or years and not less than seven years without the option the option of a fine".
+Section 1(3) provides that, "A person who commits an offence under subsection (1) or (2) of this Section is liable on conviction to imprisonment for a term of not more than 20 years and not less than seven years without the option the option of a fine".

-From the foregoing which dovetails into the 2nd and 3rd Counts of Stealing, and what is these crimes while the receipt of N5M upfront by the Defendant from the victim of products.
+From the foregoing which dovetails into the 2nd and 3nd Counts of Stealing, and what is clear is the evidence of the receipt of N5M upfront by the Defendant from the victim of these crimes while the remaining was paid into the Account of Mobil for supply of products.
 By Section 281 (1) of the Criminal Law of Lagos State, no.11 of 2015, it is provided that, "Anything which is the property of any person or body corporate is capable of being stolen".